Revised February, 2015

-Revised April, 2011Carl Barron (Colin Smith) lead vocal (left in 1963)
+Carl Baron (Colin Smith) lead vocal (left in 1963)

-Carl Baron (real name Colin Smith) was previously the singer for the Dominettes (see The Uglys) and his place in that group was taken by a young Steve Gibbons.
-Bobby Ash meanwhile, joined the Diplomats for a short time before being offered the job of singer for the Plazents, a group that would later be signed to a record deal by the Decca Records label and change their name to the Brumbeats.
+Carl Baron (real name Colin Smith) was previously the singer for "The Dominettes" (later re-named The Uglys) and his place in that group was taken by a young Steve Gibbons.
+Bobby Ash meanwhile, joined Denny Laine and The Diplomats for a short time before being offered the job of singer for "The Plazents", a group that would later be signed to a record deal by the Decca Records label and change their name to the Brumbeats.

-It wasn't long before Carl Barron and The Cheetahs were finding bookings all over Birmingham.
+It wasn't long before Carl Baron and The Cheetahs were finding bookings all over Birmingham.
 Their popularity grew to a point that they were able to make an appearance on the popular BBC television show For Teenagers Only.
 The groups' big chance for fame came in June of 1963 when they were auditioned and signed by Cliff Richard and The Shadows producer Norrie Paramor to a Columbia Records recording contract.

-The first Carl Barron and The Cheetahs record release was a single in January 1964 with the A-side comprising a heavily orchestrated Bob Baratt composition entitled Only The Beginning.
-Apparently, Carl Barron was the only group member appearing on this recording to supply his lead vocal.
-The Cheetahs did however get to play on the B-side titled Beg Borrow Or Steal (this single is sometimes mistakenly attributed to Carl Wayne of the Vikings).
+The first Carl Baron and The Cheetahs record release was a single in January 1964 with the A-side comprising a heavily orchestrated Bob Baratt composition entitled 'Only The Beginning'.
+Apparently, Carl Baron was the only group member appearing on this recording to supply his lead vocal.
+The Cheetahs did however get to play on the B-side titled 'Beg Borrow Or Steal' attributed to "Carl and The Cheetahs" (this single is sometimes mistakenly attributed to Carl Wayne of the Vikings).

-Despite the recording contract, the Cheetahs front-man Carl Barron unexpectedly left the country to live in South Africa, soon after the release of the single.
+Despite the recording contract, the Cheetahs front-man Carl Baron unexpectedly left the country to live in South Africa, soon after the release of the single.
 With their future now in doubt The Cheetahs were unceremoniously dropped from their EMI/Columbia contract but undaunted, the Cheetahs decided to carry on with Ray Bridger recruited as the group's new vocalist.

-The first record release from the new line-up of the Cheetahs was a Gene Pitney cover entitled Mecca that managed to gain a No. 36 chart placing in October of 1964.
-The next single release Soldier Boy, also managed a chart placing, but subsequent records including Whole Lotta Love (which was an original composition by the group), were to have little impact on the charts.
-Bookings over in Germany at the famous 'Star Club' and other venues were to keep the band busy for the next few years but the Cheetahs had retired their act along with the leopard-print suits for good before the end of the 1960's.
+The first record release from the new line-up of the Cheetahs was a Gene Pitney cover entitled 'Mecca' that managed to gain a No. 36 chart placing in October of 1964.
+The next single release 'Soldier Boy', also managed a chart placing, but subsequent records including 'Whole Lotta Love' (which was an original composition by the group), were to have little impact on the charts.
+Bookings over in Germany at the famous "Star Club" and other venues were to keep the band busy for the next few years but the Cheetahs had retired their act along with the leopard-print suits for good before the end of the 1960's.

-Cheetahs drummer Euan Rose remained involved in the music business and has recently collaborated with well known Brummie personality and Brum Rocked! author Laurie Hornsby in writing the music for and staging the theatrical production Wallop Mrs. Cox which has been performed successfully in Birmingham.
+Nigel Wright went on to play guitar in the well-known Brum cabaret band Sight and Sound.
+Cheetahs drummer Euan Rose remained involved in the music business and has recently collaborated with well known Brummie personality and Brum Rocked! author Laurie Hornsby in writing the music for and staging the theatrical production "Wallop Mrs. Cox" which has been performed successfully in Birmingham.